aakash-rajur/offload/README.md

 Your promise will be rejected with the same message in the main thread but will lack stacktrace.
   ```
 # index.js
 You either need to add worker-loader in your webpack's config file or you can inline it as shown below.
 The comment is necessary if your es lint is hooked up to webpack in case you intend to inline the loader.
-This can be the only way in situations like wherein you're using create-react-app and you don't want to eject.
+This can be the only way in situations wherein you're using create-react-app and you don't want to eject.
 ```jsx harmony
 // eslint-disable-next-line import/no-webpack-loader-syntax
 import workerSource from 'worker-loader!./worker'